-Unlike plumbers and electricians, arborists and the whole suburban tree lopping industry in Melbourne is currently completely unregulated.
+Unlike plumbers and electricians, arborists and the whole suburban tree lopping industry is currently completely unregulated.
 Although there has been talk recently about change, there was also talk 10 years ago when I started my Certificate II in Arboriculture.
 There are no licence numbers or prerequisites to cutting down someone’s tree.
 You can literally just buy a chainsaw, put an ad in the local rag and your an “arborist”.

 Being in Australia’s top 10 dangerous industries, coming in at a healthy (or deadly) 2th on the list, you really need to be sure you are getting in a qualified professional and not a cowboy with chaps and a chainsaw.

 Most arborists worth their weight, will hand over 3 things to you when they are quoting your job.

 - A written quote – This should be typed up and emailed or in a quotation book and NOT on the back of a card or a verbal quote.